benhowdle89/musings/_posts/2013-02-13-development-confidence.markdown

 slug: development-confidence
 twitterusername: andrewhathaway
 ---
-Keep building, work on side projects to widen your ability and self-confidence in what you can build.
-When clients ask you if something you can be done, you can be sure.
+Keep building, work on side projects to widen your ability and higher your self-confidence.
+Now when clients ask you if something can be done, you can be sure.